sg16-unicode/sg16-meetings/README.md

     previously allowed in identifiers become candidates for use as operators.
   - Robin reiterated that there is no intent to add these characters to `XID_Start` or `XID_Continue`; that they are only being considered for standard profiles.
+  - Robin reported that the rationale for the proposed mathematical notation standard profile for default identifiers considers existing use in languages such as Julia and Swift that support user-defined operators.
-  - Robin reported that character reviews are being performed by other members of the Unicode Consortium and that those reviews are considering existing use; for example, those reviews are considering the use of mathematical symbols in Julia and which ones are used for which purposes.
+  - Robin stated that relevant experts from other members of the Unicode Consortium are reviewing that rationale.
   - Steve expressed sympathy towards use of mathematical symbols in Mathematica and that doing similarly in C++ means using those symbols in identifiers since algorithms are typically implemented as functions in C++.